 Just like wood and metal, you can also use a chop saw to safely cut through steel.
 However, keep in mind that not all chop saws can be used for this purpose, and you should carefully research the specifications of each one before you make a purchase.
 A chop saw with the ability to cut through steel will require a special blade, as well as a higher RPM.

-Chop Saw for Laminate Flooring
+Chop Sawing Laminate Flooring

 Laminate flooring is considered to be highly durable and tough.
 Moreover, it can easily break if subjected to too much pressure, so you have to be really careful while using a chop saw to cut through laminate flooring.
 For this purpose, you need a diamond blade as it can easily cut through the material and also doesn’t get damaged.

-Masonry Chop Saw
+Cutting Masonry With a Chop Saw